The Levelwise Finite Generation of Free Tambara Functors: Extension to Non-Transitive Sets

-\begin{ex} We remark that Corollary \ref{cor:boxproductfinite} is not immediate from the formula in Theorem $\ref{thm:boxproduct}$, since it is is false for Green functors.
+\begin{ex} We remark that Proposition \ref{prop:boxproductfinite} is not immediate from the formula in Theorem $\ref{thm:boxproduct}$, since it is is false for Green functors.
 Let $R$ be the $C_p$-Green functor given by the Lewis diagram